cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/How to Guides/http.md

 You should now see the new folder in the project.

-Create a dedicated folder folder for the connection by repeating the above steps.
+Create a dedicated folder for the connection by repeating the above steps.

 {{% image src="/integrations/integration_builder/how_to_guides/http/03-create-connection-folder.png" alt="Create connection folder" %}}